belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 Post-Processing
 -----------------

-The post-processing tab is situated below the transports bar, just beside the In/Out tab.
+The post-processing tab is situated below the transport panel, just beside the In/Out tab.

 .. image:: /images/Post-processing.png
    :align: center